What is Vision Zero

 Based on preliminary 2022 crash data, at least 66 people were killed while traveling around our city.
 That is 66 too many of our family members, children, friends, and neighbors.
 We can all take steps to improve safety on Albuquerque streets.

-The City completed an update to the Vision Zero Action Plan called the Year-in-Review for 2023 (YIR).
+The City completed an update to the Vision Zero Action Plan called the Year-in-Review for 2023 (YIR), approved at City Council in November 2023.
 The YIR assessed progress made toward Vision Zero, including projects and programs that have been successful and also identifying which ones needed to be adjusted.
 The YIR ultimately prioritizes thematic goals, actions, and corridors where the City should first focus on traffic safety efforts to have the greatest impact in reducing and eliminating traffic deaths and serious injuries by 2040.
 It also serves as an updated Action Plan for the City to implement Vision Zero efforts.
 Read the Vision Zero 2023 Year-in-Review/Action Plan Update.

 In May 2021, the City of Albuquerque released its Vision Zero Action, which lays out steps that the City, working with agency and community partners, will take to reduce traffic fatalities and make our streets safer.
 Read the 2021 Vision Zero Action Plan.